 One way to mitigate this is to videotape your home practices.

 By reviewing the video and comparing them to the instructional video, you can see the alignment mistakes you are making and correct them.

 You will be surprised at how different your downward facing dog looks compared to the instructor’s, even when you ‘feel’ that you are doing it right!

 Another way to correct your alignment and poses is to take an occasional yoga class in addition to your home based practice.
 Not as good as regular yoga class attendance, but a better option compared to a pure home based practice.

-Get Private Lessons from a Yoga Instructor
+Pay for Private Lessons from a Yoga Instructor

 If you have the resources, getting private lessons from a yoga instructor will give you the fastest rate of improvement and the most benefits.